-The forging furnace consumes about 60% of the total

-energy consumption of a typical unit.
-The oil-fired forging furnaces forms the most common type of furnace used in the sector which are of outmoded designs leading to very high fuel consumption.
+The forging furnace consumes about 80% of the oil consumption of a typical unit.
+The oil-fired forging furnaces used in the cluster are of outmoded designs leading to very high fuel consumption.
+Nowadays, natural gas is available in the cluster.
+Redesigning and changeover from the oil-fired conventional forging furnaces to gas-fired energy efficient furnaces would lead to substantial energy saving.
 Also, heat treatment furnaces suffer from a high skin loss due to poor insulation and low efficiency due to poor temperature control.
 Even in places where the temperature controllers are installed, the units face a problem with their malfunctioning.
 Introduction of good quality temperature controller and thermocouple would solve the above problem and lead to a huge amount of energy savings.
-Most of the units are equipped with very old and rewound induction motors which consume very high electricity, maybe a matter of consideration as far as energy efficiency is concerned.
+In the case of electroplating, to fulfill the hot water requirement, units are using hot water generated from oil/wood fired boiler, which may be replaced by solar water heater.
+Most of the units are consuming very old and rewound induction motors which are consuming very high electricity, maybe a matter of consideration as per as energy efficiency is concerned.